moisesAlc/DecibelWizard/readme.md

-### Modifica volume de arquivos de vídeo em seções específicas de código

-[] GUI Inicial
+### Changes video files's volume in a specified time frame